eProsima/Fast-DDS/examples/cpp/dds/AdvancedConfigurationExample/README.md

 Discovery options:
                   --ttl
                     Set multicast discovery Time To Live on IPv4 or Hop Limit for IPv6.
-If not set, uses Fast-DDS default (1 hop).
+If not set, uses Fast DDS default (1 hop).
                     Increase it to avoid discovery issues on scenarios with several routers.
 Maximum: 255.
 ```